-Built by cereal magnate W.K.
-Kellogg in 1925-26, the Kellogg Manor House is a classic example of Tudor Revival architecture with leaded glass bay windows, oak coffered ceilings and features beautiful Rookwood tile fireplaces and bathrooms.
+Built as a summer home by cereal pioneer W.K.
+Kellogg in 1925-26, the W.K.
+Kellogg Manor House is a classic example of Tudor Revival architecture, with leaded glass bay windows, oak-coffered ceilings and beautiful Rookwood tile fireplaces and bathrooms.
 The Manor House sits 110 feet above Gull Lake with spectacular lake views.
-The 32 acre estate also includes a carriage house, green house with potting shed, a caretakers cottage, boathouse, an authentic Dutch windmill and several beautiful gardens.
-The entire estate was given to Michigan State University in 1951 and is now a part of the Kellogg Biological Station.
-The Manor House was recently restored to it's original grandeur and is open to the public for tours.
-The Manor House is near the Kellogg Bird Sanctuary, the Kellogg Forest and the Gilmore Car Museum.
-Please check our web site for current hours and rates or call for additional information.
-Group tours available.
+The 32-acre Kellogg estate also includes a carriage house, greenhouse with potting shed, a caretaker's cottage, boathouse, an authentic Dutch windmill and picturesque gardens.
+The estate was donated to Michigan State University upon W.K.'s death in 1951 and is now the historic heart of MSU's W.K.
+Kellogg Biological Station, renowned for environmental research.
+The Manor House was restored in 2000 to its original grandeur and is open to the public most weekdays from 9 a.m. to 5 p.m. for free, self-guided tours.
+Visitors can also enjoy a free self-guided Historical Walking Tour of the estate while learning about the plants on our grounds using a free Botanical Guide.
+The Manor House is located a few short miles from both MSU's W.K.
+Kellogg Bird Sanctuary and W.K.
+Kellogg Experimental Forest, and the Gilmore Car Museum.
+Please call for additional information or to schedule a guided group tour.

 3700 E. Gull Lake Drive